go-smart/glot/docs/docker/overview.md

 ## Definition

 Definitions for families in this workflow should include a `start.py` file.
-This will be called with Python2 (TODO: Python3) in an environment containing the [Python container module](container-module.md).
+This will be called with Python in an environment containing the [Python container module](container-module.md).

 ## Variants